collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 For example, the code in the DjangoCon US website repo is for a website.
 We cannot run it on GitHub.
 We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser on a local server.

-This could be so that we can add a feature to it, or it could be so that we can look at a change proposed by a pull request and decide how to proceed.

 There is where Git is very useful.

 Here is a screenshot of my local development environment.
-I want you to understand that ultimately, this is what we are trying to do.

 * In the background I have GitHub open in the browser
 * In front of that, I have my local folder window and my terminal
 * I am going to insert the URL (web address) from the browser into a command git clone <url> (copy and paste) and hit enter
 * A folder will appear in my home directory by the same name as the GitHub repo and filled with the contents of the repo.
 Making a copy of a repo locally is called cloning.
 * I now have a copy of the code online in the GitHub repo and a copy in my local development environment
 * The local folder will also contain another hidden folder named .git that contains the Git configurations.
-Git will track some details about the project here.
-* We can make changes to the code, then commit the changes so that Git will record the changes in version control history
+* I can make changes to the code, then commit the changes so that Git will record the changes in version control history
-* We can push and pull the changes between the GitHub repo and our local development environment to keep them in sync
+* I can push and pull the changes between the GitHub repo and our local development environment to keep them in sync
 * Meanwhile, other users can work on the code on their computer and push the changes back to GitHub
-* Ocasionally one of us will submit a pull request for our changes to be merged into the GitHub repo we are working on.
+* Occassionally one of us will submit a pull request for our changes to be pulled into the GitHub repo we are working on.

 </td></tr>